Chinese ironclad Pingyuan

 Heien (平遠), originally known as Pingyuan (平遠), was an ironclad coastal battleship that served with the Imperial Chinese Beiyang Fleet and later the Imperial Japanese Navy.
 It was built by the Mawei Navy Yard near Fuzhou.
 Previous transliterations of its Chinese name include Ping Yuen and Ping Yuan, and an alternative transliteration of its Japanese name was Heiyen.

+Characteristics

+Shortly after launch, Pingyuan was armed with one 263 mm Krupp rifled breechloading main gun.
+The secondary battery consisted of two 15 cm Krupp guns.
+There were 8 quick firing guns and facilities to launch 4 torpedoes.

 Service record

 Beiyang Fleet

 As part of the Beiyang Fleet, Pingyuan was at the Battle of the Yellow Sea/Yalu River during the First Sino-Japanese War.
 It was a Chinese armored cruiser built by the Mawei Navy Yard, modelled on the French Achéron-class ironclad gunboat.
 Pingyuan was firstly named Longwei (龍威), and was the first Chinese-built ironclad, though some of its components were imported from abroad.
 Pingyuan was part of the Beiyang Fleet.

 Pingyuan fought in the Battle of the Yalu River, damaging the Japanese flagship Matsushima, and was later captured as a prize of war in the siege of Weihaiwei.